-The efforts by the Austrian legislature to contain the global covid-19 pandemic brought some changes to the Austrian insolvency and restructuring regime.
-The Austrian legislator, inter alia, enacted the following measures.19

-- An extended period to file for insolvency is applicable: according to the Austrian Insolvency Act, a debtor generally obliged to file for insolvency without undue delay, but at the latest within 60 days from the date grounds for insolvency are established (illiquidity or over-indebtedness (see above)).
+The efforts made by the Austrian legislature to contain the global covid-19 pandemic brought some changes to the Austrian insolvency and restructuring regime.
+The Austrian legislator, inter alia, clarified certain aspects with respect to the period to file for insolvency: according to the Austrian Insolvency Act, a debtor is generally obliged to file for insolvency without undue delay, but at the latest within 60 days from the date grounds for insolvency are established (illiquidity or over-indebtedness (see above)).
 In the event of natural disasters, such as earthquakes, floods, storms or avalanches, Austrian law provides for an extended filing period of 120 days.
-Through the Austrian Second Covid-19 Act, the legislator makes it clear that the already existing rules providing for this extended 120-day period shall also apply in the event of an epidemic or a pandemic. - Over-indebtedness occurring after 1 March 2020 was suspended as a ground to file for insolvency during the period from 1 March 2020 to 30 June 2021.
-Furthermore, creditors were not able to file for insolvency of the debtor based on over-indebtedness during that time.
-If there is over-indebtedness on 30 June 2021, the debtor is obliged to file for insolvency without undue delay, but at the latest within 60 days of the end of 30 June 2021 or 120 days after the occurrence of over-indebtedness, whichever period ends later.
+Through the Austrian Second Covid-19 Act, the legislator makes it clear that the already existing rules providing for this extended 120-day period shall also apply in the event of an epidemic or a pandemic.